joshua-ruf/applython/README.md

 applython build -i myawesomecoverletter.md -o MyAwesomeCoverLetter.pdf
 ```

-Here, the `-i` and `-o` commands default to `cover-letter.md` and `CoverLetter.pdf` respectively.
+Here, the `-i` and `-o` options are optional, defaulting to `cover-letter.md` and `CoverLetter.pdf` respectively.
 Remember that `myawesomecoverletter.md` must be in the cover-letters/ folder.

 To list your five most recent applications run: